Urban secession: Europe

 The Brussels capital region, a densely built-up area consisting of 19 communes including the capital city Brussels, became one of Belgium's three regions after the country was turned into a federation in 1970.
 (In Belgium there are special circumstances due to the country's language communities.)

 In Bulgaria the capital Sofia is an oblast of its own - Sofia-grad, while the surrounding area is divided between the Pernik Oblast and the Sofia Oblast.

 Madrid has its own autonomous region, including a regional parliament even though Spain is a unitary state.

 Paris and the Lyon Metropolis are their own departments in France.

 The capital city of Bucharest is also a county within Romania.

+Kyiv and Sevastopol have status of city with special status in Ukraine.

 Moscow and Saint Petersburg, the biggest cities in Russia, have a federal city status.
 Following the 2014 annexation of Crimea by the Russian Federation, the city of Sevastopol is also administered as a federal city, though Ukraine and most of the UN member countries continue to regard Sevastopol as a city with special status within Ukraine.

-In the United Kingdom, London secessionism has gathered momentum following the Brexit referendum, when the UK as a whole voted to leave the European Union, but Greater London, which is its own region (unlike other urban areas in the UK), voted to remain in the EU.
+In the United Kingdom, London secessionism gathered some momentum following the Brexit referendum, when voters in Greater London (which is a region and county of England) voted to remain in the EU, in contrast with the rest of England in general.

+Apart from Greater London, Greater Manchester is also its own county within England with its own elected mayor.
+While England has other regions with directly elected mayors, few of these areas correspond neatly to a recognised built-up area.